PaperMC/velocitypowered.com/docs/developers/listener.md

   @Override
   public void setResult(GenericResult result) {
-    this.result = result;
+    this.result = Objects.requireNonNull(result);
   }

 }

 ```

+Per convention, the result of a `ResultedEvent` should never be null.
+Here, we assure that using `Objects.requireNonNull`.

-Now, listeners may 'deny' the event by using `event.setResult(GenericResult.denied())`, and you may check the result
+Listeners may 'deny' the event by using `event.setResult(GenericResult.denied())`, and you may check the result
 with `event.getResult()`.